 - Cardano is the blockchain platform initiated by Charles Hoskinson and Jeremy Wood under The Cardano Foundation, IOHK, and Emurgo.
 ADA is the native cryptocurrency of the Cardano blockchain.

 - Cardano employs a proof-of-stake algorithm called Ouroboros and is incentivized through ADA.
 Although it’s far from its final form, the project seeks to bring innovation into scalability, interoperability, and sustainability.

 - Cardano’s roadmap comprises 5 eras, namely Byron, Shelley, Goguen, Basho, and Voltaire.
-Currently, the project is in the Shelley era and is soon going to cross into the Goguen era.
+Currently, the project is in the Goguen era and is soon going to cross into the Basho era.

 - The match between Cardano and Ethereum will finally be judged by how successful will the PoS implementation be.
-Polkadot is a competitor in this race as well.
+Solana, XRP, and Polkadot are competitors in this race as well.

 - In terms of criticism, most of Cardano’s claims are still theoretical, but the project’s developments will bring more and more of these claims to reality.